nguoiran2000/Hackathon2024/algoristics-fe/README.md

 ## Project Overview

-The **Algoristics Frontend** is designed to deliver a responsive, user-friendly interface for managing employees, projects, and other core functionalities.
+The **BidBridge Frontend** is designed to deliver a responsive, user-friendly interface for managing employees, projects, and other core functionalities.
 It supports authentication, a dashboard, and modular pages for different application features.

 ## Features